 SEMA Action Network (SAN)

-Legislation (S.B.
-356) introduced in Nevada to allow for the titling and registration of retired military vehicles passed the Senate and now awaits consideration by the Assembly Committee on Growth and Infrastructure.
+A package of bills (S.B.
+344, S.B.
+345, and S.B.
+346) introduced in Michigan to allow for the titling and registration of surplus and historic military vehicles was approved by the Senate Transportation and Infrastructure Committee and await consideration by the full Senate.